Super Mario Advance 4: Super Mario Bros. 3: Reception

 IGN cited its potential for expansion for why it was the best Mario remake on the Game Boy Advance, praising the original game's gameplay and presentation as well.
 He added that while it was a significant investment to make use of the feature, it was worth it.
 IGNs Craig Harris noted Super Mario Advance 4 as an example of a game that makes good use of the e-Reader.
 IGN ultimately named it game of the month for its release in North America and the 11th best Game Boy Advance game ever made, calling its concept of adding levels "ahead of its time".
-Game, Set, Watch's Eric Caoili called it a shame that players could not enjoy the e-Reader levels due to the difficulty of setting everything up, citing their included elements from Super Mario World and Super Mario World 2: Yoshi's Island.
-He added that they were also the only two dimensional Mario levels made in between Yoshi's Island and New Super Mario Bros.
+Game, Set, Watchs Eric Caoili called it a shame that players could not enjoy the e-Reader levels due to the difficulty of setting everything up, citing their included elements from Super Mario World and Super Mario World 2: Yoshi's Island.
+He added that they were also the only two-dimensional Mario levels made in between Yoshi's Island and New Super Mario Bros.
 GameSpots Ryan Davis commented that purists may dislike some minor changes to the original game, they would enjoy the overall experience.
 He also described the e-Reader levels as "entertaining and fiercely challenging", though criticizing the method of adding them, explaining that it was both clunky and poorly explained to players.
 CNN.com described the repackaging of the original game on the Game Boy Advance as a "tremendous success."

 Super Mario Advance 4 has been commercially successful; it sold in excess of 2.88 million copies in North America, 718,207 in Japan, and at least 135,000 copies in the United Kingdom, earning a Silver sales award from the ELSPA.
 The Guardian attributed an increase in revenue by 2.1% to sales of Super Mario Advance 4, which they describe as strong.
 It debuted in the United Kingdom as the 20th best-selling game of its week of release.
 For the week ending December 28, 2006, it was the best-selling Game Boy Advance game in North America.